Eschatologue/CM_wiki/docs/equipment/adventuring-gear.md

 ### Crowbar (2 GP)

-Using a Crowbar gives you Advantage on Strength checks where the Crowbar’s leverage can be applied.
+Using a Crowbar gives you Advantage on Strength checks where the Crowbar's leverage can be applied.

 ---

-### Diplomat’s Pack (39 GP)
+### Diplomat's Pack (39 GP)

-A Diplomat’s Pack contains the following items: Chest, Fine Clothes, Ink, 5 Ink Pens, Lamp, 2 Map or Scroll Cases, 4 flasks of Oil, 5 sheets of Paper, 5 sheets of Parchment, Perfume, and Tinderbox.
+A Diplomat's Pack contains the following items: Chest, Fine Clothes, Ink, 5 Ink Pens, Lamp, 2 Map or Scroll Cases, 4 flasks of Oil, 5 sheets of Paper, 5 sheets of Parchment, Perfume, and Tinderbox.

 ---